jdmota/java-typestate-checker/README.md

 - Document tests (latex)
   - Code and output

-### Features

-- @MungoState({})
-- Support state change depending on exceptions
-- Inheritance?
-Protocols in interfaces?
-  - What if a class has a protocol, and implements an interface with a protocol as well?
-  - Test if a protocol is a subtype of other protocol?
-How so?

 ### Important things to test/fix

 - Only allow null assignments if object is in the end state or is already null